mantidproject/documents/Design/Muon/MuonAnalysis_sequential_fitting.md

   #####Periods#####
   - Keep the "combination" periods option, should be like it is on the _Home_ tab
-  - If there is only one period, hide (rather than grey out) the "Periods" group box to avoid presenting the user with irrelevant choices.
+  - If there is only one period, hide the "Periods" group box to avoid presenting the user with irrelevant choices.
+Scientists would prefer to hide it rather than grey it out.

   #####Display#####
   - Rather than having a separate dialog, get rid of the "Data" section of the fit property browser and replace with this